saucelabs/elemental-next/frontend/docs/updated-tips/61-how-to-press-keyboard-keys/python.md

 But how do you do it and where do you start?

-## Use Case

-Common use cases to press keyboard keys include simulating a user typing into a variety of inputs.
-You'll find inputs are also needed in search bars, forms, and as stated above, traversing the user interface.

 ## A Solution

 You can easily issue a key press by using the `send_keys` command.